Bond yields creep higher as markets wait for Fed signals

-MSCI's broadest index of world stocks <.MIWD00000PUS> was little changed after three days of losses.
-Europe's subdued start reflected pre-event caution rather than how the day would pan out.
+MSCI's broadest index of world stocks <.MIWD00000PUS> was trying to shake off three days of modest losses, though a muted morning for Europe and lower Wall Street futures markets underscored the pre-event caution.

-London's FTSE <.FTSE> edged up 0.2% and Paris <.FCHI> also rose after better-than-expected French industrial data.
-Germany's Dax <.GDAXI> lagged with a loss of 0.1% and E-Mini futures for the S&P 500 were a shade lower. [.EU]
+London's FTSE <.FTSE> bobbed in and out of the green, Paris <.FCHI> rose after better-than-expected French industrial data.
+Germany's DAX <.GDAXI> lagged with a loss of 0.1%. [.EU]

 A worrying lack of inflation globally is one reason investors are counting on Federal Reserve Chair Jerome Powell to sound suitably dovish when he testifies to Congress on Wednesday.